 Decide a spot where you can feed them on a daily basis.
 This spot should be such that feeding them doesn’t cause conflicts between you and your neighbors.
 Not all people are okay with their garden being soiled by dogs and cats or getting the car windshield scratched.
 So make sure that you’re not unknowingly feeding them on anyone’s property.

 Don’t free-feed them!
 The extra food present in the bowl may attract wild animals if there are any.
 This can cause new problems.
 Put just enough food out and go.
-Check after half an hour and if there’s any leftover food, dispose it of.
+Check after half an hour and if there’s any leftover food, dispose of it.

 Ants can be a real problem.
 Cat Loves Best recommends using ant-proof food bowls to keep the food safe from ants.
 Just make sure that the bowls are not placed the way that any part of the bowl is touched to a wall or any vertical object.